billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 The running environment takes just over 4GB of memory in docker.
 I use 2 assigned CPUs.
 I have assigned 2 CPUs, 24GB of memory and 180GB of disk space to docker desktop.
 My machine has 96GB of RAM and 2TB of disk.
 When configuring kubernetes in docker desktop, I use kind with 1.32.3 and 6 nodes.

 I have also tested this on an M2 Macbook Air with 24GB RAM and 2TB SSD.
 The same docker desktop settings.
 It's slower and tight on memory (20GB used total) but it does work.

+My dominant test environment is the 128GB Ubuntu 24 Kubernetes machine which is 10th gen Intel with 10 cores, 128GB of RAM and 8TB of SSDs.
+It runs proxmox and has a container called kub-test (4 cores, 64GB of RAM, 200GB disk) running Ubuntu 24 with kubernetes installed, this is kub-test in my setup.

 ## Overview